AdobeDocs/genstudio.en/help/user-guide/home.md

 ---
 title: Adobe GenStudio User Guide
-description: Enable marketers and supercharge creatives with GenStudio for Performance Marketers, Adobe's AI-first application that provides self-service access to on-brand content with enterprise guardrails and governance for high-performing experiences.
+description: Enable marketers and supercharge creatives with GenStudio for Performance Marketing, Adobe's AI-first application that provides self-service access to on-brand content with enterprise guardrails and governance for high-performing experiences.
 exl-id: beae7802-09e6-4ca3-9ffa-b8494aea5ae4
 ---
-# Adobe GenStudio for Performance Marketers User Guide
+# Adobe GenStudio for Performance Marketing User Guide

-Adobe GenStudio for Performance Marketers is an AI-driven platform that empowers you to generate and manage marketing content that adheres to your brand standards and complies with your enterprise policies.
+Adobe GenStudio for Performance Marketing is an AI-driven platform that empowers you to generate and manage marketing content that adheres to your brand standards and complies with your enterprise policies.

-By leveraging Adobe AI technology, GenStudio for Performance Marketers provides a comprehensive suite of tools that simplify the complexities of content creation and management so that creatives can focus on innovation.
+By leveraging Adobe AI technology, GenStudio for Performance Marketing provides a comprehensive suite of tools that simplify the complexities of content creation and management so that creatives can focus on innovation.

 ## What's new